zenjen-devs/zenjen-devs.github.io/nyc_crash_project.md

 ### Methodology

-To handle imbalances in the dataset (such as overrepresentation of "fender-bender" type accidents), I employed a down-sampling technique which restored balance ahead of data pre-processing for training the model.
-While the dataset was mostly complete, missing data was handled through extrapolation of mean values.
+To handle imbalances in the data (such as over-representation of "fender bender" accidents), data pre-processing involved a down-sampling technique which restored balance ahead of training the models.
+While the dataset is mostly complete, any missing values were handled through interpolation of mean values.

 # Deep-Dive Data Mining: Analyzing Pre & Post-COVID Car Crash Data